luciusmagn/magnusi.tech/posts/stories.md

 where he realizes the gravity of his crimes and gives advice to other people and especially his son, how to conduct themselves as to not fall into the same ideological pit as he did.
 The road to hell is paved with good intentions and bad eyesight.

+# leaving

+A series of events led one fella to feeling depressed and disappointed with the world.
+Everything is for him dull and gray, and everything only irritates him.
+He walks through his days as if they were a chore, just an amount of hours before he can go to sleep and skip to the next day at which point the cycle repeats.
+He is lonely and deprived but those are completely shadowed by feelings of misery and resentment.
+He is resentful about the world as a whole and he feels he has been dealt a bad hand.
+In his eyes, living seems kind of tone-deaf, it is just all the same, and this same is misery.

+He tries seeking solace in some vices and is tempted by hard and less than legal activities, but he drops the idea when he realizes it is no help.
+One day, he gets so irritated by social media, that he decides to leave them and deletes all of his accounts.
+This helps a bit, as he now he one less thing to worry about, and it briefly catches the attention of the people around him.

+But still, it is no good, the world is still dull, gray and tone deaf.
+He is still very irritated and after an altercation decides to covertly leave his friends, slowly stopping to respond and participates, until he fades away from their minds and hearts.
+Still, it is no help, and soon enough, everything is back to the status quo.

+After getting fed up with his family because he feels they are apathethic to his issues, he leaves his family and the city to go live in the countryside in a small village.
+However, when he is there, although he finds the place more peaceful, he cannot stand the village folk, feeling that they are all the same measure ignorant.
+Eventually, he gets once again extremely irrateted and so he leaves the country to go live in a small city in Alaska.
+Same thing, no change.

+For some time, he tries living there but he is unable to come to terms even with the small-town world of Alaska and so he leaves society as a whole, deciding to live as a recluse in the wilderness and do what he can on his own, essentially being pretty much completely removed from human contact.

+But the man is still miserable and so he eventually 'leaves' the world.
+After some uncertainty and strange dreamlike things, he meets what appears to be God, and he asks him: "Did you get enough love?"
+The man gets immediately ready to angrily respond "No!", but then he stops and thinks for a moment, responding: "I don't know."
+Everything then becomes white and bright, until the man suddenly comes to his senses right in the moment when he was about to delete the first of his social media accounts.

+He stop for a moment, then opts to not delete this account and only delete some.
+He then takes a look around and notices the world slowly returning the color, and a notion of melody of the world coming into being.
+He then decides to call up his bestfriend, ready to actually share his problems.

+# crab

+A crab is let out in the world, not knowing why and what is going on.
+All he knows is that he must find one man and pinch him.
+The crab is amazed by the world and is curious about everything there is to examine.
+The nature, the rivers, the cities and the humans.

+The crab then tries to decipher some bits of how the universe works, in particular how people work, noting the strangeness of some of the things they do.
+But regardless, he goes where he has to go and all he knows is he must pinch.

+Over his journey, he meets other animals and several different people with whom he has various interactions, some funny, some confusing, some life threatening.
+But overall, the crab considers the world a nice and positive place, having many wholesome experiences.

+Eventually, he finds the man he is supposed to pinch and it is Heracles.
+However, after pinching him while he is fighting a large monster, Heracles just hardly steps on the crab with his other foot, fatally injuring him.

+In his final moments, the crab is panicking and perplexed, why was he treated this way, since he only did what he was supposed to do.
+The story ends with the crab ascending into Heaven before being immortalized as a star constellation.